 If a company is valued at one million and has one million shares on issue, this means that each share is worth $1.00.
 But if the company is trading at $2.00 then the stock price is expensive, whereas if it is trading at $0.50, it would be considered cheap in comparison to its real value.

-The attraction to buying small cap stocks is based on the perception that they can move very fast in price and make you a lot of money quite quickly.
+The attraction to buying small-cap stocks is based on the perception that they can move very fast in price and make you a lot of money quite quickly.
 While this can and does happen, it is not always the case.

-Understanding liquidity when investing in small cap stocks
+Understanding liquidity when investing in small-cap stocks

-This is because with an illiquid stock there is far less trading that occurs, which means just because you can buy a small cap stock does not mean you can sell it at a price you want, when you want, which is why I refer to them as a double edged sword.
+This is because, with an illiquid stock, there is far less trading that occurs, which means just because you can buy a small-cap stock does not mean you can sell it at a price you want, when you want, which is why I refer to them as a double-edged sword.

-Seven rules to consider before you invest in small cap stocks
+Seven Rules to consider before you invest in small-cap stocks

-Before you buy a small cap stock, I highly recommend you consider the following seven points so you stack the odds in your favour:
+Before you buy a small-cap stock, I highly recommend you consider the following seven points so you stack the odds in your favour:

 - Ensure the company has revenue coming in from sales and they are profitable.

 - Ensure they do not have a high level of debt.
-While the market generally prefers larger companies to have debt around 30 percent of equity or lower, for small cap stocks it’s generally up to 50 percent.
+While the market generally prefers larger companies to have debt around 30 per cent of equity or lower, for small-cap stocks it’s generally up to 50 per cent.

-- Look at a monthly bar chart to ensure the share price is rising and to confirm it trends well?
+- Look at a monthly bar chart to ensure the share price is rising and to confirm it trends well.

-- Assess the price levels that are likely to provide support if the stock falls or resistance if price rises.
+- Assess the price levels that are likely to provide support if the stock falls or resistance if the price rises.

-I also recommend that your collective holding in these stocks should be no more than 10 percent of your total portfolio.
+I also recommend that your collective holding in these stocks should be no more than 10 per cent of your total portfolio.

 Finally, trading can be very financially rewarding and I have seen it change many lives (just read our client reviews and success stories), however, the problem for those who are not educated is that you don’t know what you don’t know.
-As a consequence, many go through the school of hard knocks before they realize that something is wrong with their approach.
+As a consequence, many go through the school of hard knocks before they realise that something is wrong with their approach.